Dr. Gangrene: Chiller Cinema

-The first episode aired July 1, 1999 on the Hendersonville, TN Public-access television station.
+The first episode aired July 1, 1999, on the Hendersonville, TN Public-access television station.
 The show quickly expanded into Nashville, TN where it aired on Community Access Channel 19.
 Chiller Cinema was the first program to broadcast live out of the new Public, Educational, and Government Access television building where CH 19 broadcast from.
 Chiller Cinema was soon seen on other Public-access television stations across the country, making Underwood one of the first horror hosts to self-syndicate his program.
 The show won much praise and accolades and was named one of the country's top 20 cable access TV programs by Gear Magazine.

 Creature Feature on Nashville's CW58

 The show moved to Nashville's WB affiliate WNAB in 2005, and was renamed The WB58 Creature Feature, expanding to a two-hour format showing horror and Sci-Fi movies.
 Underwood later changed the name slightly to The CW58 Creature Feature to match WNAB's switchover from The WB to The CW in September 2006.

-Below is a partial list of films hosted by Dr. Gangrene while on the air on WNAB, Nashville's CW58.
+The show ran through 2010.